utsavanand2/docs/docs/README.md

 You can use inlets as a stand-alone networking tool, or integrate it into a platform to extend functionality for your users.

-For companies:
+### For companies - hybrid cloud, multi-cluster and partner access

 * Low-maintenance, secure, and quick alternative to a VPN
-* Provide APIs endpoints to consume data from third-parties and partners
-* For command and control of: services within private VPCs, IoT devices and Point of Sale (PoS)
-* Create a hybrid cloud between existing servers and public cloud for: CI, e2e testing, or for accessing legacy systems
+* To build a hybrid cloud between existing servers and public cloud for: CI, e2e testing, or for accessing legacy databases and IT systems
+* To migrate on-premises databases and APIs to public cloud
+* To connect to the private environments of your customers in a SaaS product
+* For command and control of: services within private VPCs, IoT devices, and Point of Sale (PoS)
+* Exposing private API endpoints to third-parties and partners
-* As an alternative to an expensive data-center uplink such as [AWS Direct Connect](https://aws.amazon.com/directconnect/) or [Azure Express Route](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-introduction).
+* As a cheaper, easier alternative to a data-center uplink or managed product like [AWS Direct Connect](https://aws.amazon.com/directconnect/) or [Azure Express Route](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-introduction)

-For teams and individuals:
+### For teams and individuals - for public tunnels and Kubernetes connectivity

 * As a zero-touch VPN - penetrating NAT, firewalls, captive portals and hotel WiFi
 * When integrating with API that use webhooks such as Stripe, PayPal or GitHub, you can test live with your local machine
 * To get a public IP address for your IngressController or services on a Kubernetes cluster
 * To access your homelab or Raspberry Pi cluster using SSH
 * As a freelancer, you can share a blog or website with a client or with your team
-* As an alternative to SaaS and or proprietary offerings such as [Ngrok](https://ngrok.io) and [Argo Tunnel](https://www.cloudflare.com/en-gb/products/argo-tunnel/)
+* As an alternative to SaaS and or proprietary offerings such as [Ngrok](https://ngrok.io) and [Argo Tunnel](https://www.cloudflare.com/en-gb/products/argo-tunnel/) where you can use your own DNS, and decide your own rate-limits

 ## Concept

 There are two flavours of inlets tunnels depending on your needs:

-* [inlets-pro](https://github.com/inlets/inlets-pro) - L4 tunnel for any TCP traffic including automatic encryption with TLS.
+* [inlets-pro](https://github.com/inlets/inlets-pro) - L4 tunnel for any TCP traffic including built-in TLS encryption.
 Commercial license: support & enterprise solutions available.
 * [inlets](https://github.com/inlets/inlets) - L7 tunnel for HTTP/HTTPS with OSS MIT license.
+TLS encryption needs to be added separately through a reverse proxy.

 In the diagram we can see a developer has exposed a Node.js website on his or her laptop through the use of inlets and a server that has a public IPv4 address.